mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

      } while (0)
 </pre>

-Thus error is checking automatic.
-A single value read from the network thaht is outside the expected range, or a read past the end of a buffer aborts the read.
-And the best part is, since it's automatic, _you can't forget to do it_.
+As you can see, error is checking is completely automatic.
+A single value read outside the expected range, or a read past the end of the buffer unwinds the serialization callstack and aborts the packet read.

-## Serializing Floats and Vectors
+## Serializing Floating Point Values

 The bit stream only serializes integer values.
 How can we serialize a float value?